 Different processes are responsible for hole formation.
 Holes are mostly indicators of rock weaknesses.
 However, sometimes holes are formed at the same time as a rock.

 What Causes Holes in Rocks

-Weathering, which is represented by water and wind erosion, the abrasive activity of waves, and the boring and burrowing activity of living organisms, create holes in rocks.
+Weathering, which is represented by water and wind erosion, the abrasive activity of waves, and the boring and burrowing activity of living organisms, creates holes in rocks.
 Holes in rocks can be also created simultaneously with rock solidification, as in the case of basalt, pumice, and scoria rocks.

-The tiny holes between the individual grains sand in sandstone rock are called pores.
+The tiny holes between the individual grains of sand in sandstone rock are called pores.
 The pores in a rock collectively make up its porosity, which is an important property to know in groundwater, geotechnical studies, and petroleum geology.

-Holes can be created millions of years later after the rock formation.
+Holes can be created millions of years after the rock formation.
 These secondary holes are mostly caused by exogenic processes, mainly weathering and erosion.